cadonuno/veracode-start-scan/README.md

 - The Veracode CLI is installed
 - Java is installed (and added to the system path)
 - The Veracode API wrapper is available in the local system
+- To use Agent-based SCA, it needs to be installed in the local system and available through the `srcclr` command

 ## Installation
 Clone this repository: